Skip to main content

 Claim Valueemail address of the Oleria service accountoleriaticketing@oleria.com

-1. COPY the Claim Value (Oleria service account email address) value to use later during Oleria integration.
+1. COPY the Claim Value (Oleria service account email address) to use later during Oleria integration.

-Step 2e: Find/Create a role with write access to the “Incidents” table
+Find or create a role with write access to the Incidents table

-1. From the All menu, navigate to Roles page under System Security > Users and Groups section.
+1. From the All menu, navigate to Roles under System Security → Users and Groups.

-2. From the Roles page, search for a role named sn_incident_write.
-If a record is found, then continue to the next section (Create a service account).
-If the record does not exist, then create a new role.
+2. Search for a role named sn_incident_write.
+If found, continue to the next step.
+If not found, create a new role.

-1. From the All menu, navigate to Users page under User Administration section.
+1. From the All menu, navigate to Users under User Administration.

-2. From Users page, click the New button from the upper right-hand corner.
+2. Select New from the upper right-hand corner.

-3. From User - New Record page, type in the following information.
+3. From User - New Record, enter the following information:

 FieldValueExample